 Instead of focusing too much on your costs of inventory during sluggish demand, focus instead on amalgamating your costs when customers suddenly start calling and you’ve nothing to sell them.

-The team of consultants at Paul Trudgian Ltd are experts in the design and deployment of effective inventory management.
+The team of warehouse consultants at Paul Trudgian Ltd are experts in the design and deployment of effective inventory management.
 You can speak with one of our team today by calling us on 0121 517 0008 or email [email protected].